mbakholdina/lib-tcpdump-processing/README.md

 # lib-tcpdump-processing

-A library designed to process `.pcapng` tcpdump trace file and extract SRT packets of interest for further analysis.
+A library designed to process `.pcap` or `.pcapng` tcpdump trace files ([Wireshark](https://www.wireshark.org/) dumps) and extract SRT packets of interest for further analysis.

-**Important:** Currently, only `.pcapng` trace files containing only one flow of data is supported.
+**Important:** Currently, trace files containing only one flow of data are supported.
 To support several data flows, adjustments will be required.

+**Known Issue:** There is a known [CEST/CST datetime processing issue](https://github.com/mbakholdina/lib-tcpdump-processing/issues/22) which is going to be addressed soon.
+Until that please apply the changes from [PR #25](https://github.com/mbakholdina/lib-tcpdump-processing/pull/25) to address the issue.

-# Getting Started
+## Getting Started

-## Requirements
+### Requirements

 * python 3.6+
-* tshark 3.2.2+, setting up tshark is described [here](https://github.com/mbakholdina/srt-test-runner)
+* tshark 3.2.2+, setting up tshark is described [here](https://github.com/mbakholdina/srt-test-runner#setting-up-tshark) and in the SRT CookBook [here](https://srtlab.github.io/srt-cookbook/how-to-articles/how-to-setup-wireshark-for-srt-traffic-analysis/)

-## Install the library with pip
+### Install the library with pip

 For development, it is recommended
 * To use `venv` for virtual environments and `pip` for installing the library and any dependencies.
 This ensures the code and dependencies are isolated from the system Python installation,